-Except for claims submitted by: 1) FFS/MC individual and group providers, 2) BH-CONNECT providers, and 3) Mobile Crisis providers, SD/MC verifies that the service facility (i.e., organizational provider) was enrolled in Medi-Cal and certified to render the service claimed on the day the service was provided.
+Except for claims submitted by: 1) FFS/MC individual and group providers, 2) BH-CONNECT organizational providers, and 3) Mobile Crisis organizational providers, SD/MC verifies that the service facility (i.e., organizational provider) was enrolled in PIMS and certified to render the Medi-Cal specialty mental health service claimed on the day the service was provided.
 As discussed in Section 4.2, DHCS records in the Provider Information Management System (PIMS) each organizational provider's NPI number and the specialty mental health services the organizational provider is certified to render.
 SD/MC will deny a service line if the organizational provider, as determined by the service facility NPI number on the claim, is not certified to provide the service billed, as determined by the procedure code on the service line.

-Any facility that has a contractual agreement with an MHP can claim for BH-CONNECT and Mobile Crisis services.
+Any facility that is enrolled in PIMS and certified to provide any Medi-Cal specialty mental health services may claim for BH-CONNECT Evidence-Based Practices (EBP) and Mobile Crisis services.
 Please note that before a county can claim for IMD services they must satisfy the requirements specified in BHIN 25-011.
+Further information on appropriate certification for IMD providers will be forthcoming.